 Penang Street Art Guide & Map

-Explore the Penang Street Art Scene with a photo guide and interactive map!
-Penang’s historic and colourful capital city, George Town, is a UNESCO World Heritage Site known for its well-preserved colonial architecture and multicultural heritage.
+Penang’s historic and colourful capital city, George Town, is a UNESCO World Heritage Site which is known for its well-preserved colonial architecture and multicultural heritage.

 The city is also world famous for its vibrant, quirky, and often entertainingly interactive street art.